SenneTimb/SenneTimb/README.md

 ## About Me

-I'm a passionate software developer with a love for creating innovative solutions and improving existing ones.
-My journey in the tech world has been driven by curiosity and a constant desire to learn and grow, this journey began at a very young age by self-study.
+I am a passionate software developer with a penchant for creating innovative solutions and improving existing ones.
+My journey in the tech world has been driven by curiosity and a constant desire to learn and grow.
 I enjoy working on projects to build something meaningful.
+I am currently still studying Applied Computer Science at HoGent, but I am looking forward to getting a taste of real work life!

 ## Skills